So much for turnaround Tuesday? Stocks tumble again - KTVZ

 By Paul R. La Monica, CNN Business

 Tuesday’s market rally was brief.
 Stocks opened higher but quickly gave up their gains as the morning wore on.
-A nearly 5% drop in oil prices, while welcome news to consumers, led to a big sell-off in energy stocks.
+A more than 5% drop in oil prices, while welcome news to consumers, led to a big sell-off in energy stocks.

-The Dow tumbled about 250 points, or 0.8%, in late morning trading.
+The Dow tumbled about 375 points, or 1.2%, in midday trading.
 Shares of Chevron, a Dow component, fell 3%.
-The S&P 500 was down 1% and oil stocks were the biggest losers.
-The S&P Energy Select Sector SPDR Fund slid 3.5%.
+The S&P 500 was down 1.4% and oil stocks were the biggest losers.
+The S&P Energy Select Sector SPDR Fund slid 3.7%.

 Stocks are now on track for their third straight day of losses.
 Investors are still dealing with the aftermath of Federal Reserve chair Jerome Powell’s speech at Jackson Hole on Friday, which led to a more than 1,000 point plunge in the Dow.